 We obtain the ground state by numerically solving the above equations.
-We start with an initial state with some particular configurations for the Hartree potential $U^{(\mathrm{H})}$ and exchange potential $W^{(\mathrm{ex})}$, and obtain the band structure and eigenfunctions by diagonalizing the Hamiltonian matrix.
-Then we calculate the next generation of $U^{(\mathrm{H})}$ and $W^{(\mathrm{ex})}$ using Eqs.
+We start with an initial state with some particular configurations for the Hartree potential $U^{(H)}$ and exchange potential $W^{(ex)}$ and obtain the band structure and eigenfunctions by diagonalizing the Hamiltonian matrix.
+Then we calculate the next generation of $U^{(H)}$ and $W^{(ex)}$ using Eqs.
 (9)-(11) with the expectation values estimated using the obtained eigenfunctions.
-Using new potential terms, we again calculate new eigenfunctions, and iterate the process until the potential terms converge.
+Using new potential terms, we again calculate new eigenfunctions and iterate the process until the potential terms converge.
 We confirm that the final state at convergence does not depend on the choice of the initial state.

-It sometimes branches into different solutions depending on the initial state by comparing the total energy of the electronic system.
+It sometimes branches into different solutions depending on the initial states, and then we determine the real ground state by comparing the total energy of the electronic system.